qiskit-community/adapt-aqc/docs/running_options_explained.md

 not directly minimise entanglement.
 This means that in certain situations, the optimal angles of an ansatz layer could actually increase the entanglement.
 This would lead to a high priority for acting on that pair of qubits in the near-future, despite the fact that it was recently optimised.
-This can lead ISL to get stuck, particularly if there are several unconnected bad qubit pairs.
+This can lead ADAPT-AQC to get stuck, particularly if there are several unconnected bad qubit pairs.
 The use of `bad_qubit_pair_memory` is to make sure that by the time the pair is acted on again, the state of connected qubits has sufficiently changed so that optimising the bad pairs will lead to new optimal angles.